thahnen/RunTestsSeparateJVMPlugin/README.md

 # List of tasks which should be run in separate JVM and in parallel
 plugins.runtestsseparatejvm.listOfTests.parallel=Set<String>

+# (Optional) Inherit configuration from standard Gradle test task named "test"
+# -> This only inherits a fraction of possible configurations yet!
+plugins.runtestsseparatejvm.inheritTestConfiguration=Boolean
 ```

 You can choose to only use a configuration to run tests sequentially or in parallel or both!